By Mia Barrett, MEd | January 31, 2019

 Paper presented at APHA 2018 Annual Meeting and Expo.
 View abstract here.

-In this study, we discovered that condom breakage and slippage were fairly common among students who reported recent sexual activity (that is, within the previous three months).
+In this study, it was discovered that condom breakage and slippage were common among students who reported recent sexual activity within the previous three months.
 At baseline, 25% of 1,596 ninth and tenth graders surveyed reported ever having vaginal sex.
 About 6 in 10 of these reported having had sex in the previous three months.
 Among these currently active students, about 1 in 4 reported experiencing condom breakage.
 Similarly, about 1 in 4 reported a condom slipping off.

-When we asked the students about the ways they were using condoms, 7 in 10 reported they did not squeeze the tip of the condom before putting it on.
+When students were asked about the ways they were using condoms, 7 in 10 reported they did not squeeze the tip of the condom before putting it on.
 Half reported that they did not hold the base of the penis when pulling out.

 These are exactly the type of errors that contribute to breakage and slippage.
 These findings compel us to ask, “How are we teaching condom use to youth, and could we do better at communicating all of the essential steps?”

-As a sexuality educator, I teach about condoms and do condom demonstrations all the time.
-I use The Condom Line Up Game—the one where students arrange a collection of cards displaying the steps for using a condom into the proper chronological order.
-Because of the findings in our research, I realized I could tweak the game to better address problems with condom breakage and slippage.
+As sexuality educators, teaching about condoms and doing condom demonstrations is something you have probably done before.
+A common activity to learn about proper condom use is The Condom Line Up Game, where students arrange a collection of cards displaying the steps for using a condom in proper chronological order.
+Because of the findings in our research, we can tweak the game to better address problems with condom breakage and slippage.

-One of the step cards says, “Add lube to tip, pinch tip, put on penis and roll down.”
-That is all on a single card.
-There is something to be said for consolidating the steps to using a condom.
-Fewer steps will be less overwhelming and make using a condom seem less complex to a learner.
+On some versions of the game, the steps: “Add lube to tip, pinch tip, put on penis, and roll down.” is all on a single card.
+There is merit in consolidating the steps to using a condom.
+Students may feel that fewer steps will be less overwhelming and make using a condom seem less complex to a learner.
+However, our research shows that this is exactly the point where students are missing steps.
+These missed steps increase the likelihood of breakage or slippage.
+If your game has all of these steps on one card, consider creating new cards to break up the steps!

-Now when I teach this activity, I separate those steps out as I review the card and explain why each one is crucial.
+When teaching this activity, separate those steps out while reviewing the cards and explain why each one is crucial.
 It takes just a moment to explain that users need to pinch the tip so that when/if ejaculation occurs, the fluids have a place to go.
-I tell students that if there is air in the condom at this point, there isn’t space for the fluids and the condom could burst!
+Tell students that if there is air in the condom at this point, there isn’t space for the fluids and the condom could burst!
+These steps could mitigate condom misuse.

-I also explain that rolling the condom all the way down to the base of the penis (clarifying that that’s the part closest to the body), and holding onto the condom at the base when pulling out, helps make sure it doesn’t slip off.
+Explain that rolling the condom all the way down to the base of the penis (clarifying that that’s the part closest to the body) and holding onto the condom at the base when pulling out, will help make sure it doesn’t slip off.

 While condoms are an effective means of contraception and STI prevention, user error decreases effectiveness.
-After learning about the data points in our research, I started including a brief conversation in my class about what to do if a condom does break or slip off.
-We know that 25% of students who reported recent sexual activity (the previous three months) experienced breakage and a similar number reported slippage.
+After learning about the data points in our research, it may be beneficial to start a brief conversation with students about what to do if a condom breaks or slips off.
+According to our research above, we know that 25% of students who reported recent sexual activity in the previous three months experienced breakage, and a similar number reported slippage.
 We do our students a disservice if we pretend that condoms don’t break or slip.

-I want students to have some ideas about what to do if a condom breaks or slips.
-We talk about emergency contraception, getting tested for STIs (including HIV), and reflecting on ways to strengthen their skills at completing all the steps for proper condom use.
+To help students stay proactive about what to do if a condom breaks or slips, talking about topics such as emergency contraception, getting tested for STIs (including HIV), and reflecting on ways to strengthen their skills at completing all the steps for proper condom use ensures your condom education is comprehensive.

-One of the most exciting outcomes of research on adolescent health is the ability to share findings with front line educators and practitioners.
-Based on the data, they can make adjustments to strengthen the positive impact of their work.
-I appreciate being given the opportunity to participate as a researcher in gathering data that have the potential to improve outcomes with youth.
+One of the most exciting outcomes of research on adolescent health is sharing findings with front-line educators and practitioners.
+Based on the data, educators can adjust and strengthen the positive impact of their work.
+ETR is dedicated to gathering data that can improve health outcomes with youth.